wagtail/wagtail/docs/editor_manual/new_pages/creating_body_content.rst

 **Insert link / document:** Allows you to insert a link or a document into the rich text field.
 See Inserting links and Inserting documents for more details.
 See `Inserting links section <inserting_links.html>`.

-Adding further blocks in streamfield
+Adding further blocks in StreamField
 ==============================================

 .. image:: ../../_static/images/screen11.8_adding_new_blocks.png